Human Design Gate 60: Colon Health, Sugar Metabolism, and Nutrition

 Are your limitations serving you — or restricting you?
 Are they riverbanks guiding your flow, or boxes you've been trapped inside?

-Gate 60 and Mutation
+Gate 60 and Mutation (High Expression)

 Its electromagnetic partner, gate 3, is the energy of the New.
-It's wonderful at ordering chaos.
-Think of it this way: gate 60 is the Lego tower, and gate 3 is just as excited when that tower comes crashing down because it means there are more blocks to build with.
-The 3 creates the containers.
-The 60 creates the structure.
-Together, the 3-60 channel is a mutation engine – a force that can reorganize your very cells.
+Gate 3 is wonderful at ordering chaos.
+Think of it this way: gate 60's energy is like the Lego tower already built, and gate 3 is just as excited when that tower comes crashing down because it means there are more blocks to build with and new creations can be made.
+Gate 3 likes to create things, but can feel suffocated if gate 60's structure feels limiting.

 Where the Body Speaks: Gate 60 and the Colon

-In Human Design, the physiology associated with Gate 60 is the large intestines (aka: colon), and this isn't arbitrary.
-The colon is the body's alchemist, the organ of transmutation, and its function mirrors gate 60's themes with astonishing precision.
+The colon is SO IMPORTANT for health!
+It's the body's alchemist, the organ of transmutation, and its function mirrors gate 60's themes in the high expression with astonishing precision.

-The Colon as the Body's Magician
+The Colon as the Body's Transformation Magician

 The colon's walls gently contract and relax in different sections, creating pouch-like compartments called haustra that temporarily hold food material, mix it, absorb water and electrolytes, and then slowly move it forward in rhythmic pulses.